RalphAS/PRIMME.jl/README.md

 ## Singular-triples (partial SVD)

-If `A` is a matrix and `k` is the number of desired pairs, a typical call is
+If `A` is a matrix and `k` is the number of desired triples, a typical call is
 ```julia
 U, s, V, resids, stats = PRIMME.svds(A, k, which=:LM)
 ```

+## Distributed computation

+For sufficiently large problems, the runtime is dominated by matrix-vector multiplications (or operator applications). `PRIMME` allows for these to be distributed over multiple processes using MPI.
+Appropriate usage is problem-specific, but an illustration of the API is included in the `examples` folder.

 # Installation